Kot Engenharia

 Corrosion damage to tanks is common.
 The severity of corrosion varies depending on the type of construction material (metal alloy), exposure to environmental conditions (acid rain, for example), the presence of moisture in the base and the condition of the paint on the side.

-During design, it is common to add extra thickness so that the tank maintains its service conditions for a long time, even if it loses thickness due to corrosion.
-It is common for corrosion to start in the lower part of the tank, in the reinforcement angles of the upper ring, areas where water may accumulate.
-The area around the manhole doors, and the welds around them, are also points where there are gaps between the plates and fasteners of the covers, favoringcrevice corrosion.
+Therefore, during the design phase, it is common to add extra thickness so that the tank can maintain its service conditions for a long time even with the loss of thickness due to corrosion.
+Generally, corrosion commonly starts at the bottom of the tank, at the reinforcement angles of the upper ring, areas where water may accumulate.
+In addition, the area around the manholes and welds are also points where there are gaps between the plates and fasteners of the covers, favoringcrevice corrosion.

 Figure 5 - Severe corrosion damage to the underside of the side near the bottom slab.